ClementCaton/ALGOSUP_2022_Project_3_A/README.md

 ### Download

-You can simply download our lastest builds by the NuGet platform by these command
+You can simply download our lastest build through the NuGet platform with this command

 #### .Net CLI